Age Structured Epidemic Model under Vaccination with Vector Transmission: Numerical Method

 \section{Numerical Method}

-We numerically compute the age distributions of the non-vaccinated and vaccinated populations, namely $Q(x)$, $J(x)$, $\hat S(x)$, and $\hat I(x)$, together with the corresponding infected mosquito equilibrium $v^*$.
+We numerically compute the age distributions of the non-vaccinated and vaccinated populations, namely, $Q(x)$, $J(x)$, $\hat{S}(x)$, and $\hat{I}(x)$, together with the corresponding infected mosquito equilibrium $v^{\ast}$.
 These quantities are obtained from the population fractions $W(x)$, $X(x)$, $Y(x)$, and $Z(x)$ through the relations introduced in Eq.~\eqref{eq:wxyz}.
-The problem is described by a coupled system consisting of age-dependent ordinary differential equations for $W(x)$ and $X(x)$ given in Eqs.~\eqref{eq:Wode} and \eqref{eq:Xode}, together with a fixed-point relation for $v^*$ in Eq.~\eqref{eq:vstar}.
-By the existence and uniqueness result established in Section~\ref{sec:EU}, this fixed-point problem admits a unique solution under the weak transmission condition.
-Starting from an initial guess $v^{(0)}$, the ODE system for $W_{v^{(n)}}(x)$ and $X_{v^{(n)}}(x)$ is solved on the interval $[0,A]$.
+The problem is described by a coupled system consisting of age-dependent ordinary differential equations for $W(x)$ and $X(x)$ given in Eqs.~\eqref{eq:Wode} and~\eqref{eq:Xode}, together with a fixed-point relation for $v^{\ast}$ in Eq.~\eqref{eq:vstar}.
+By the existence and uniqueness result established in Sec.~\ref{sec:EU}, this fixed-point problem admits a unique solution $v^{\ast}\in(0,M]$ whenever $\mathcal{R}_0>1$.
+Starting from an initial guess $v^{\ast(0)}>0$, the ODE system for $W_{v^{\ast(n)}}(x)$ and $X_{v^{\ast(n)}}(x)$ is solved on the interval $[0,A]$.
 The age variable is discretized using a uniform grid, and the system is advanced in age by a first-order explicit Euler scheme.
-After computing $W_{v^{(n)}}$ and $X_{v^{(n)}}$, the mosquito equilibrium is updated according to
+After computing $W_{v^{\ast(n)}}$ and $X_{v^{\ast(n)}}$, the mosquito equilibrium is updated according to

 where the integral is approximated using the composite trapezoidal rule.
 The iteration is repeated until the convergence criterion